Dallas Estate Planning Attorneys

 Personalized Legal Guidance for All Estate Planning Needs

 Creating a sound estate plan is incredibly important; it is the only thing that will protect your wishes and the future of your family when you pass away.
 An estate plan can also protect both you and your loved ones from unnecessary hardships in the event that you are incapacitated or unable to make decisions about your own finances, health, and future.

 Estate planning involves several different legal affairs—but that does not mean it has to be an overwhelming task.
 The Dallas estate planning attorneys at Garza Law Firm offer efficient, effective, and client-focused legal counsel for those wishing to plan for the future of their estate.

-Everyone should have one, whether you are single or married.
-Most married couples have reciprocal Wills.
-That is, they each have an identical Will that leaves everything to each other and then equally to their kids.
-A Will must also name an executor, which is the person to probate the Will in court and make sure your wishes are carried out.
-An alternate executor can also be named, just in case the first choice is not available.
-If you have minor children, then you can also create a trust, where their inheritance can be held until they are at least 18.
+Everyone should have a last will and testament, whether they are single or married.
+Most married couples have reciprocal wills.
+That is, they each have an identical will that leaves everything to each other and then equally to their kids.
+A will must also name an executor, which is the person to probate the will in court and make sure your wishes are carried out.
+An alternate executor can also be named in case the first choice is not available.
+If you have minor children, you can also create a trust in which their inheritance can be held until they are at least 18 years old.
 You will also need to designate a trusted adult to act as a trustee.

-This Power of Attorney (POA) allows another adult to conduct all non-medical business, such as handling accounts, transferring property, etc, that you would otherwise do for yourself.
-This POA can be general and include conducting all business or the POA can allow just one specific transaction, such as handling the sale of a specific house.
-You can name an alternate here just like with the Medical POA.
+This power of attorney (POA) allows another adult to conduct all non-medical business, such as handling accounts, transferring property, etc. that you would otherwise do for yourself.
+This POA can be general and include rights to conduct all business or the POA can allow rights to carry out just one specific transaction, such as handling the sale of a specific house.
+You can name an alternate here just like with the medical POA.
 This POA can go into effect immediately or only upon disability.